Personal relationships of Michael Jackson: Background and friendship

 Debbie Rowe met Jackson in the mid-1980s, while working as an assistant for his dermatologist Dr. Arnold Klein.
 Rowe treated Jackson's vitiligo, which he had been diagnosed with in 1986 and which would affect his physical appearance for the remainder of his life.
 Rowe supported Jackson, providing answers to the questions he asked about his medical condition.
 The pair became good friends; the pop star frequently sent autographed merchandise to the woman, who hung it on the walls of her office.
 According to her friend Tanya Boyd, Rowe would obsess over Jackson.
 She would say to her friend, "If people knew him like I knew him, they would not think he was strange.
 He's unique, kinky, actually."

 The Jackson–Rowe friendship would last for several years, during which time Rowe married and divorced Richard Edelman, a man she claimed to have felt trapped by.
 Rowe and Jackson would both talk to each other about their unhappy marriages; his with Presley and hers with Edelman, a teacher at Hollywood High School.
-Like Jackson's first wife, Rowe supported the entertainer when he was accused of child sexual abuse.
+Like Jackson's first wife, Rowe supported Jackson when he was accused of child sexual abuse.
 Jackson kept his friendship with Rowe a secret from his wife, who eventually found out but thought nothing of it; she felt Rowe was not her husband's type because she was not glamorous enough.

 First pregnancy and miscarriage

-As Presley had refused to carry Jackson's children, Rowe offered to give birth to a child for the pop singer.
+As Presley had refused to carry Jackson's children, Rowe offered to give birth to a child for Jackson.
 Shortly after Presley and Jackson's separation, Rowe became pregnant but suffered a miscarriage in March 1996.
-The event devastated Rowe, who feared she would never be able to have a baby.
+The event devastated Rowe, who feared that she would never be able to have a baby.
 Jackson comforted and consoled Rowe throughout the ordeal, which remained hidden from the media and public.